-Note: Minors are offered in all the degree programs listed above, as well as a Data Analytics (p. ) minor, an International Business Minor and a Web Development (p. ) minor.
+Note: Minors are offered in all the degree programs listed above, as well as an Applications of Artificial Intelligence minor, a Data Analytics (p. ) minor, an International Business minor and a Web Development (p. ) minor.
 Honors programs are also offered in these degree programs, except for health care administration.

 – PLEASE NOTE –